Do Go On - 314 - The Oak Island Mystery

 All right.

-Can't wait to get back to Leeds.
+Can't I get back to Leeds?

 We will be there soon, hopefully.

-Thank you so much to the next person from Calgary in Alberta in Canada,
+Thank you so much to the next person from Calgary in Alberta, in Canada.

 Harrison Willing.

-Well, famous for the stampede in Calgary,
+Well, famous for the Stampede in Calgary, famous for the Calgary Flames.

-famous for the Calgary Flames in the NHL.
+in the NHL.

-So I think, obviously, putting those two together,
+So I think obviously putting those two together,

 the treasure is buried under a burning horse.